-- Sequential
+- UFAS Sequential

-- Indexed
+- UFAS Indexed

-- Relative
+- UFAS Relative

 - Fixed relative (BES-compatible)

+- UFAS Integrated (MOD 600 only)

-Records stored in the above types of files are transferred between the storage medium and main memory in logical units called control intervals (for disk-resident files) or blocks (for tape-resident files).
-This section describes characteristics, including the advantages and disadvantages, of these file organizations, and methods for calculating the size of data-transfer units; Section 3 describes and illustrates formats of data records, files, and volumes.
+Records stored in the above types of files are transferred between the storage medium and main memory in logical units called control intervals (for disk-resident files), blocks (for tape-resident files), and pages (for I-D-S/II areas).
+This section describes characteristics, including the advantages and disadvantages, of these file organziations, and methods for calculating the size of data-transfer units; Sections 3 through 5 describe and illustrate formats of data records, files, and volumes.

-SEQUENTIAL FILES
+UFAS SEQUENTIAL FILES

-A sequential file is a tape- or disk-resident file containing fixed- or variable-length records organized solely on the basis of their successive physical locations within the file.
+A sequential file is a tape-resident (MOD 400 and MOD 600 only) or disk-resident file containing fixed- or variable-length records organized solely on the basis of their successive physical locations within the file.
 Records stored in this type of file may be referred to as lines, in which case the relative position of the record in the block or control interval is called the line number.